Mountains of the Moon

 Trekking Poles

-Vital for balance on slippery wooden walkways.
+Vital for maintaining balance on the steep trails and slippery wooden walkways.

 Headlamp